 Dual Master of Public Administration (MPA) / Master of Sociology

-The School of Public Affairs in collaboration with the College of Letters, Arts and Sciences offers a dual graduate degree in Public Administration and Sociology.
+The College of Public Service in collaboration with the College of Letters, Arts and Sciences offers a dual graduate degree in Public Administration and Sociology.
 Enrollment in the dual degree program will begin for the Fall 2018 semester.

 The Master of Public Administration (MPA) is a generalist degree designed to prepare students for a variety of positions in public and nonprofit management and policy analysis.
 The Master of Arts (MA) in Sociology provides methodological and theoretical frameworks to transcend individual experience in order to understand social life and is guided by a vision of social justice.
 Together, the two disciplines provide graduates with a strong foundation to advance public service, work collaboratively to meet social challenges, and better understand key social phenomena using multiple lenses.